The connectedness of Sierpi\'nski sponges with rotational and reflectional components and associated graph-directed systems: The intersection problem II: The finite-iteration approach

-\begin{remark} The constant $c(n,d)$ in Theorem~\ref{thm:main2} might not be optimal in general.
-In fact, we will not be too surprised if one could show that $c(n,d)$ can be taken not greater than $\frac{d(n^2-n)}{2}+(d-1)+n$.
-This seems to require a careful analysis on the structure of the graph-directed system. \end{remark}
+\begin{remark} The constant $c(n,d)$ in Theorem~\ref{thm:main2} may not be optimal in general.
+In fact, we would not be too surprised if one could show that $c(n,d)$ can be taken not greater than $d\cdot\frac{(n^2-n)}{2}+(d-1)+n$, which seems to require careful analysis of the structure of the graph-directed system.
+When $n=1$ (which is just the self-similar case), this is essentially proved in~\cite{DLRWX21} in a slightly different language. \end{remark}